 - Preheat the oven to 430 (220C) ten minutes before using.
 I used convection setting in the first 18 minutes.

-- Herbed butter: mix all ingredients.
+- Make the herbed butter: mix all ingredients.
 Season with salt and freshly ground pepper and add a touch of olive oil.

-- The Bird cavity: season the bird cavity liberally with salt and freshly ground pepper.
+- Season the Bird cavity: season the bird cavity liberally with salt and freshly ground pepper.
 Add the onion, apple, lemon and rosemary sprigs.
 Close the cavity with a toothpick.

 To moisten the breast: Lift and loosen the top skin (do not tear).
 Also loosen skin around neck cavity.
 Take a ball of the herbed soft butter and carefully lift the skin above the breast and insert the butter and massage it all over the breast.
 Also lift the skin under the neck cavity and insert and massage butter.